 The minimum wage is set regionally.
-It has been increased 40% in most places.
+It has now been increased by 40% in most places.
 This has been the result of increasing union activity and national demonstrations.
-The sudden 40% increase comes right off the bottom line and has caused great concern in the private sector.
+Many unions have demanded that the salary of all employees must be arbitrarily increased by an amount equal to the increase in minimum wage.
+In at least one case, the Labour Court has upheld that interpretation which is now under appeal in the Supreme Court.